Measurement of f$_{1}$(1285) production in pp collisions at $\mathbf{\sqrt{{\textit s}}}$ = 13 TeV: Data analysis

 The correlated background mainly arises from jets and decays of resonances with misidentification and multiple decay chains~\cite{STAR:2004bgh}.
 The like-sign-subtracted invariant-mass distribution is fitted assuming a sum of three non-relativistic Breit--Wigner distributions~\cite{Gavillet:2001ym, STAR:2004bgh} for the \fone, f$_{1}$(1420), and $\eta$(1475) mesons and an additional residual background~\cite{Gavillet:2001ym}.
 The fit function is given by

 where the index $i$ ranges over \fone, f$_{1}$(1420), and $\eta$(1475) resonances.
 The $M_{i}$, $\Gamma_{i}$, and $Y_{i}$ parameters denote the masses, widths, and normalization constants of these three resonances, respectively.
 The $M$ corresponds to the invariant mass of the \KS K$^{\pm} \pi^{\mp}$ ($M_{\rm{K^{0}_{S} K \pi}}$) triplets.
 The mass resolution of the detector for the reconstruction of \fone\xspace is negligible as compared to its vacuum width (22 $\pm$ 1) MeV/$c^{2}$~\cite{ParticleDataGroup:2022pth} and is not included in the fit function.
+To ensure the robustness of the fit, an alternative modeling using a relativistic Breit-Wigner parameterization was performed, yielding consistent results within uncertainties.
 The residual background function~\cite{Gavillet:2001ym} is expressed as\\

 where $m_{\mathrm{\pi}}$ is the mass of $\pi$ meson and $M_{\mathrm{K_{S}^{0}K}}$ is the invariant mass of the \KS K pair.
 Here, $A$, $B$, and $n$ are the fit parameters.
 The width parameters of the Breit--Wigner functions are fixed to their world-average values~\cite{ParticleDataGroup:2022pth} in the standard fit case, which are 22, 54, and 90 MeV/$c^{2}$, respectively.
 The masses and the normalization constants of the three resonances are left free.
 Finally, the raw yields of \fone\xspace in each \pt interval are obtained from the integral of the Breit--Wigner distribution, as done in Refs.~\cite{ALICE:2019xyr, ALICE:2019etb}.